PyconUK/ConferenceScheduler/docs/tutorial/index.rst

     Workshop 1 at 16-Sep-2016 13:00 in Small
     City tour at 16-Sep-2016 13:00 in Outside

-We see that :code:`Talk 2` has moved to the bigger room but that all other constraints still hold.
+We see that those talks have moved to the bigger room but that all other constraints still hold.

 Coping with new information